Changissnz/selfinterest/README.md

 satisfy.
 This is especially true for matters of aesthetics, in which judgment is focused not on the nature of performance through time, this being functional merit.
-Because judgment of aesthetics is focused on the combinatorial interaction between the recognized norm for human beings and preferred extraordinaries, naturally, there are only artificial axioms to ascribe the ideal, nothing close to the axiom of natural law.
+Because judgment of aesthetics is focused on the combinatorial interaction between the recognized norm of appearance and preferred extraordinaries, naturally, there are only artificial axioms, nothing close to the axiom of natural law, to ascribe the ideal.
 However, perception to yield quantifiable information on the traits of the object can be accurate, but this is not the same as the label of "aesthetic".
+Matters predominantly deemed subjective do not have an associated metrical criteria of strong consensus; in the various fields of human activity, there are a few broad categories for these matters, such as the arts and politics.